 Walla Walla Wineries: A Washington Wine Tasting Weekend

-For those of us lucky to live in the beautiful Pacific Northwest, a weekend tasting trip to Walla Walla wineries in Washington is the perfect escape.
+For those of us lucky to live in the beautiful Pacific Northwest, a weekend tasting trip to Walla Walla wineries in Washington state is the perfect escape.

 A world-renowned wine destination, Walla Walla has wineries all over the valley and tasting rooms scattered around the entire downtown area.
 The Walla Walla region is also known for its gourmet food scene and ideal weather for year-round outdoor activities.